saihong28/saihong28/README.md

 - 👋 Hi, I’m @saihong28
 - 👀 I’m interested in SLAM
 - 🌱 I’m currently learning 3D reconstruction
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Visiual Slam
 - 📫 How to reach me liboyang0209@163.com

 <!---